Party in the Blitz

 With the last of the champagne

 Even the music carries darkly comic overtones.
 While its rhythms, instrumentation, and arrangement don't reflect those common to London circa 1940, they aptly convey a party atmosphere set in a time period perhaps other than our own.
-Amidst this apparent meaningless, the narrator confesses, "I wish that you were with me now / I wish I was your wife," indicating that Neil's persona here is either female or gay (talking to a presumably heterosexual man), neither of which itself is hardly unusual for him.
+Amidst this apparent meaningless, the narrator confesses, "I wish that you were with me now / I wish I was your wife," indicating that Neil's persona here is either female or gay (talking to a presumably heterosexual man), which is hardly unusual for him.
 The prospect of love endures despite death and destruction, despite apparent meaninglessness.

 It's a strikingly original track, one that proves once again how versatile and imaginative our musical heroes can be when they set out to try something a little different.